Table of Contents

-Outlook Web Access (OWA) is a website that allows you to read, compose, and file email messages using Microsoft’s web-based version of Microsoft Outlook.
-University IT offers links to OWA tutorials, features, and FAQs.
-OWA is the only supported method for accessing your @esm.rochester.edu email account from off-campus, unless you have a school-provided laptop.
+Microsoft Office 365 has a website that allows you to read, compose, and file email messages using Microsoft’s web-based version of Microsoft Outlook.
+University IT offers links to tutorials, features, and FAQs of that system.
+Office 365 is the only supported method for accessing your @esm.rochester.edu email account from off-campus, unless you have a school-provided laptop.

-Faculty and staff members who use school-provided laptops are able to use their normal Outlook email client while off-campus.
+Faculty and staff members who use Eastman-provided laptops may use the standard Microsoft Outlook application while off-campus.